ChristinaTan0704/mapf-lns-exe/README.md

 # LNS REMOVAL & REPLAN for [Benchmarking Large Neighborhood Search for Multi-Agent Path Finding](https://github.com/ChristinaTan0704/mapf-lns-benchmark/tree/main)

-The removal and replan functions are from [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS).
+The removal and replan functions are from [rule-based MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS).
 This repository is directly modified based on [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS) and enables users to call the removal and replan functions multiple times without changing the current state.

 ## Installation